BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-Once the camera calibration is available from the previous step, it can be used to undistort real-world test images using the `cv2.undistort()` function.
+Once the camera calibration is available from the previous step, it can be used to undistort real-world test images using the `cv2.undistort()` function (line 86 in `camera_calibration.py`).

 Notice how the deer-warning road-sign appears flatter in the undistorted image: